hrtechifyed/GrowwithHR-Version2/ROADMAP.md

 The supplied facts satisfy the deterministic conditions defined by the rule.

+This remains an advisory result rather than verified legal applicability.

 #### `likely-applicable`

 The available facts strongly indicate applicability, but one or more details still require confirmation.